dosisod/nu/README.md

 # Installing

-Copy and use either the `nu.min.js` file as needed.
+Copy and use the `nu.min.js` file as needed.

 Make sure to include the `LICENSE` file when copying.